caktus/invoke-kubesae/README.rst

         env: Name of environment to deploy to

         tag: Image tag to deploy (default: same as default tag for build & push)

+        verbosity: integer level of verbosity from 0 to 4 (most verbose)

 install
 ~~~~~~~